amoccia/CryptoScamHunter/README.md

 Usually scammers using Twitter and Telegram contact crypto holder to invite them to visit a website (also using a dAPP browser like Metamask).
 This is a list of website to avoid:

+* forexcapital-trading[.]com

+This website acts like an investment company website that accepts funds from customers in order to invest them and earn a profit but it's a fraud.
+Don't send funds to them or you will lose them!

 * mining-pool[.]app

 This website acts like a MINING platform where you can connect your wallet in order to deposit funds and earn interest.
 Don't connect your wallet or your funds will be stolen!